DoubleM85/Denver_traffic_and_accidents/README.md

 ______
 ### Methodology
 ##### Cleaning and Manipulation
-- Created a new column (offense_clean) to remove redundant text in teh offense_id column.
+- Created a new column (offense_clean) to remove redundant text in the offense_id column.
-- replaced NAN number values with zeros
+- Replaced NAN number values with zeros where appropriate
-- Created several columsn to categorize data by month, year, day and season
+- Created several columns to categorize data by month, year, day and season
 - Merge with a zipcode table using geometry
-- used a function to determine minimum distance from traffic lights and cameras for each accident
+- Used a function to determine minimum distance from traffic lights and cameras for each accident
 ___
 ##### Folder Structure and Descriptions

 - /notebooks/ -
     - ..Accidents EDA.ipynb - initial EDA and date manipulations
     - ..Main EDA.ipynb - majority of EDA done here
-    - ..Liqour.ipynb - cleanign and manipulation of Liquor License dataset
+    - ..Liqour.ipynb - cleaning and manipulation of Liquor License dataset
     - ..Binning Distances.ipynb - creating distance bins for visualizations
 - /images/ - images used in Dashboard
 - /dashboards/ - Power BI Dashboard